800 554 7016 M-F 8-7, Sat 9-1 CT or speak to your travel professional

 Day 3: Ha Long Bay | Cua Van Fishing Village

 Travel overland through the lush Vietnamese countryside to Ha Long Bay, seeing a traditional way of life en route.
 Board a luxury junk (boat) and sail through a verdant setting where thousands of sculpted limestone islands rise from the water.
 After lunch, relax and sunbathe on deck, disembark to trek a nearby summit for panoramic views or a swim by a secluded beach.
-Later, visit Cua Van, the oldest fishing village in Ha Long Bay, and meet its third-generation fishermen.
+Later, visit a fishing village in Ha Long Bay, and meet its third-generation fishermen.
 Spend the night at anchor, so you can witness both sunset and sunrise on this magical body of water.

 'Halong Jasmine' | Meals: B L D